AmaiamUlHaque/Autonomous-Electric-Vehicle/README.md

 # Autonomous Electric Vehicle Project

 A comprehensive, semester-long engineering project to design, implement, and validate a full-stack autonomous vehicle system.
-This repository documents the complete development lifecycle—from embedded Linux configuration and ROS integration to sensor fusion, state estimation, and model-predictive control—culminating in a functional autonomous vehicle capable of real-time environment perception and navigation.
+This repository documents the complete development lifecycle, from embedded Linux configuration and ROS integration to sensor fusion, state estimation, and model-predictive control, culminating in a functional autonomous vehicle capable of real-time environment perception and navigation.

 <p align="center">
   <table>